Linuxfabrik/monitoring-plugins/check-plugins/fail2ban/README.md

 sudo chmod g+w /var/run/fail2ban/fail2ban.sock
 ```

-After that, this (and so the check plugin) should work:
+After that, this (and the check plugin) should work:

 ```bash
 sudo -u nagios /usr/bin/fail2ban-client status sudo -u nagios /usr/lib64/nagios/plugins/fail2ban
 ```

-To persist on a system where Fail2ban is managed by Systemd, add the following to the Fail2ban service override file:
+To persist on a system where fail2ban is managed by systemd, add the following to the fail2ban service override file:

 ```bash
 sudo systemctl edit fail2ban